kradt/book-system/README.md

 ```bash
 cd book-service-api
 ```
 Create a .env file in the project directory to store configuration variables.
-You can find an example .env.example file in the project for reference.
 Populate the .env file with the necessary environment variables specific to your setup.
-Here are two essential variables:
+Here is one essential variable:

 ```
 DATABASE_URL=your-database-url